4 Best Super Bowl Commercials that Cost Nearly $0 to Make

 Check out these low-budget Super Bowl commercials that proved to be effective ads for these companies!

-Video ad production doesn’t have to break the budget.
-Just take a look at some low-budget Super Bowl commercials.
-Yep, you read that right.
+While we’re excited to see the biggest and best Super Bowl commercials for 2023, it’s a good reminder that video ad production doesn’t have to break the budget.
+Just take a look at some low-budget Super Bowl commercials from the past.
+Yep, you read that right!

 However, a few brands took a different path and produced Super Bowl ads with a low-budget approach.
-These companies didn’t hire a video agency for high production value, over-the-top theatrics, or top-of-the-line special effects.
-Instead, they leaned into the creative constraints of a small production budget and made commercials that subverted the idea of what a Super Bowl ad should look like.
+These companies leaned into the creative constraints of a small production budget and made commercials that subverted the idea of what a Super Bowl ad should look like.
 And guess what?
 Viewers loved ‘em!

 These brands prove that you can create impactful videos on any budget.
 They took a Hail Mary pass with their unconventional Super Bowl ads that looked like they were produced on a shoestring budget — and still scored a touchdown.
 Check ‘em out, and learn why each ad worked so well.